 5. What’s Standing in Your Way?

-It’s never a small undertaking to adopt a new technology or make a major change to your processes or operations.
+It’s never a small undertaking to adopt a new technology or significantly change your processes or operations.
 As with any major transition, cloud migrations can come with pitfalls.
 With AISN as your managed service provider, we’ll help you avoid them.

 Lack of Preparation

 Underestimating the time, financial and staff costs of your migration plan.

 No Stakeholder Buy-In